2024 Estate Mataro

-A 100% Old Bush Vine Mataro grown on our Certified Organic home vineyard in Stone Well on the Western Ridge of the Barossa Valley.
-Block 3 is a special Mataro Block.
+A 100% Old Bush Vine Mataro grown on our Certified Organic home vineyard in Stone Well on the Western Barossa Valley.
+This wine is a blend of our two mataro blocks, Block 3 and Block 4.
 Planted in the 1940s.

 A classic Barossa single varietal that carries the hallmarks of our special patch of old vines in Stone Well.
 A wine that carries the unique characteristics of our site, old vines, and the vintage year.

-This wine is bright, displaying lifted dark fruits, earth and cured meat, medium to full bodied pallet supported by long fine tannins.
+This wine is bright, displaying lifted dark purple and black fruits, medium to full bodied pallet supported by long fine tannins.
 A wine that is drinking very well on release and will continue to do so for many years.

 Technical Tasting Notes